 Using a Cookie Press

-Using a cookie press can be difficult due to a number of factors including the surface and temperature of the pan.
+Using a cookie press can be difficult due to many factors including the surface and temperature of the pan.
 The dough's temperature can also make or break your chance of producing cookies in shapes that adhere to the baking sheet.

 Cream butter and cream cheese together until fluffy.
-Add sugar, egg yolk, vanilla, and lemon or almond extract, beating until combined.
+Add sugar, egg yolk, vanilla extract, and lemon or almond extract, beating until combined.
 Stir in the flour/salt mixture.

 Divide dough, if you desire multiple colors, then add optional food coloring(s) and mix well.